glessard/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   /// - Returns: A new value of type `T`, read from `offset`. func load<T: FullyInhabited>(
     fromByteOffset offset: Int = 0,
-    as: T.Type
+    as: T.Type = T.self
   ) -> T

   /// Returns a value constructed from the raw memory at the specified offset.
   ///
-  /// The range of bytes required to construct an `T` starting at `offset`
+  /// The range of bytes required to construct a value of type `T` starting at
-  /// must be completely within the span. `offset` is not required to be aligned
+  /// `offset` must be completely within the span.
-  /// for `T`.
+  /// `offset` is not required to be aligned for `T`.
   ///
   /// - Parameters:
   ///   - offset: The offset from the beginning of this span, in bytes.